Board of Directors

 Dr. Scott W.H.
 Barton, Ed.D, MBA, Member

-Dr. Barton is the Senior Vice President of Administration and Finance at Shippensburg University.
+Dr. Barton is the Vice President for Finance & Administration at Shepherd University.
 He holds a BBA in Accounting from Florida Atlantic University, an MBA from Regis University, and a Doctor of Education from the University of New England.
 He has nearly two decades of experience as a financial administrator and is adept at establishing systems, procedures, and controls to optimize information flow and transparency in decision making.
 He has a track record for leading efficient, collaborative, multi-generational teams in supporting fiscally-strong higher education institutions.
-Dr. Barton has had a long standing relationship with Hydrocephalus Canada and is a previous recipient of the Dr. E. Bruce Hendricks Scholarship.
+Dr. Barton has had a long standing relationship with Hydrocephalus Canada and is a previous recipient of the Dr. E. Bruce Hendrick Scholarship.
 He lives in Pennsylvania with his wife and two children.

 Heather Cheeseman, CPA, CA, Partner, Member

-Heather is a Partner with KPMG and a Chartered Professional Accountant.
+Heather is a partner with KPMG and a Chartered Professional Accountant.
 She leads KPMG’s Mining and Energy and Natural Resources Audit practices in Toronto and has extensive experience in assurance, governance, financial process and controls, and risk.
 Heather currently serves as the Board Treasurer for Women in Mining Canada and previously was Board Treasurer for Metro Toronto Movement for Literacy.
-Born with spina bifida, Heather feels fortunate it was repaired shortly thereafter and wants to give back to the spina bifida and hydrocephalus community through the Hydrocephalus Canada Board.
+Born with spina bifida, Heather feels fortunate it was repaired shortly thereafter and wants to give back to the spina bifida and hydrocephalus community throughout the Hydrocephalus Canada board.

 Laura Gatensby, Member

-Laura Gatensby is based in Brampton, ON and in addition to having been personally touched by hydrocephalus, brings a long career of work in and with the non-profit sector, both as a fundraiser and participant during her decade of entrepreneurship.
-As a professional fundraiser and non-profit manager, she worked with Women’s College Hospital Foundation and Harbourfront Centre, as well as working as a consultant to non-profit fundraising campaigns while at Artsmarketing Services.
-Her volunteer experience spans both Board and Committee roles (Association of Fundraising Professionals GTA Chapter, AFP Foundation for Philanthropy Canada) and leadership in grass roots fundraising initiatives (Heart & Stroke Foundation, Canadian Breast Cancer Foundation, Arthritis Society).
+Laura Gatensby is based in Brampton, ON an in addition to having been personally touched by hydrocephalus, brings a long career of work in an with the non-profit sector, both as a fundraiser and participant during her decade of entrepreneurship.
+As a professional fundraiser and non-profit manager, she worked with Women’s College Hospital Foundation and Hrabourfront Centre, as well as working as a consultant to non-profit fundraising campaigns while at Artsmarketing Services.
+Her volunteer experience spans both Board and Committee roles (Association of Fundraising Professionals GTA Chapter, AFP Foundation for Philanthropy Canada) and leadership in grassroots fundraising initiatives (Heart & Stroke Foundation, Canadian Breast Cancer Foundation, Arthritis Society).
 Laura looks forward to using her experience to make a positive impact at Hydrocephalus Canada.

 Mark Hamilton, MDCM, FRCSC, FAANS, Member

-Dr. Ab Kulkarni is a pediatric neurosurgeon and Professor of Surgery at the Hospital for Sick Children, Toronto, a Senior Scientist at the SickKids Research Institute, and Program Director for the Neurosurgery Residency Program at the University of Toronto.
-He completed neurosurgery training at the University of Toronto and his PhD in Clinical Epidemiology at McMaster University.
-After a pediatric neurosurgery fellowship at Hopital Necker Enfants Malades in Paris, he began his faculty appointment at the Hospital for Sick Children in 2003.
+Dr. Ab Kulkarni is a pediatric neurosurgeon and Professor of Surgery at the Hospital for Sick Children in Toronto, a Senior Scientist at the SickKids Research Institute, and program Director for the Neurosurgery Residency Program at the University of Toronto. he completed neurosurgery training at the University of Toronto and his PhD in Clinical Epidemiology at McMaster University.
+After a pediatric neurosurgery fellowship at Hospital Necker Enfants Malades in Paris, he began his faculty appointment at the Hospital for Sick Children in 2003.
 Dr. Kulkarni’s research focuses on health outcome assessments in pediatric neurosurgery, with special emphasis on hydrocephalus.
 He is a site investigator for the North American Hydrocephalus Clinical Research Network and has received research funding from several national and international funding agencies.
-He serves on the Editorial Boards of Neurosurgery and Journal of Neurosurgery.
+He services on the Editorial Boards of Neurosurgery and Journal of Neurosurgery.

 Joshua Matthewman, Member